top of page

 BIO

-Dean Gabourie, MA
+Dean Gabourie, M.A

-[gey-bree] (he-him-il)
+[gey-bree] (he/him)

 Dean Gabourie has been creating provocative theatre in Canada and abroad for over thirty years.
-Gabourie is a director, facilitator, educator, actor, writer & founding Artistic Director of the award-winning ACME Theatre Co.
-Gabourie has earned acclaim for his direction for such diverse companies as; Buddies in Bad Times, Kazan CO-OP, Neptune Theatre, Shakespeare in Detroit, Shakespeare In the Rough, Tarragon Theatre, and the Stratford Festival.
-Gabourie’s career-long examination of the process of ensemble theatre creation has led to invitations to observe the practice of; the Steppenwolf Theater Company from the late Martha Lavey; the Royal Court Theatre from Stephen Daldry and The Wrestling School from playwright Howard Barker.
+Gabourie is an artist, scholar, educator and founding Artistic Director of the award-winning ACME Theatre Co.
+Gabourie has earned acclaim for his direction for such diverse companies as, Buddies in Bad Times, Kazan CO-OP, Neptune Theatre, Shakespeare in DetroitShakespeare In the Rough, Tarragon Theatre, and the Stratford Festival.
+Gabourie’s career-long examination of the process of ensemble theatre creation has led to invitations to observe the practice of the Steppenwolf Theater Company from the late Martha Lavey, the Royal Court Theatre from Artistic Director Stephen Daldry and The Wrestling School from playwright Howard Barker.

-Education / Training
+Education Training

 ACME Theatre Co.